The Ultra-Low material budget GEM based TPC for tracking with VMM3a readout: Introduction

 \section{Introduction}

-Twin-time projection chambers (TWIN TPC) were introduced to track heavy ions in the Super-FRS to cope with an increased particle rate\cite{Sitar2015}.
-The conventional TPCs\cite{Janik2009} fitted into the TWIN TPC used for the amplification stage, a set of four single proportional counters.
-The strip is read out with delayed lines.
-Even though this concept represented a good choice to cope with high particle rates, the signal length and the delay line's low speed were the limiting factors.
-Therefore, to overcome those limitations, the amplification stage was replaced by a Gas Electron Multiplier (GEM)\cite{Sauli1997531} and the readout by fast and high-density readout electronics, resulting in the GEM-TPC in TWIN configuration concept~\cite{Garcia2015, Garcia2018}.
+Twin-time projection chambers (TWIN TPC) were introduced to track heavy ions in the Super-FRS to cope with an increased particle rate.
+The conventional TPCs\cite{Janik2009} fitted into the twin TPC used for the amplification stage, a set of four single proportional counters.
+The strip is read out with delay lines.
+Even though this concept represented a good choice to cope with high particle rates, the signal length and the low speed of the delay line were the limiting factors.
+Therefore, to overcome those limitations, the amplification stage was replaced by a Gas Electron Multiplier (GEM)\cite{Sauli1997531} and the readout by fast and high-density readout electronics, resulting in the GEM-TPC in TWIN configuration concept~\cite{Garcia:183901, Garcia2018}.
 The second prototype of the four generation of these detectors, named HGB4-2, which stands for Helsinki-GSI-Bratislava, is shown in Fig.~\ref{fig: TWIN} and is the subject of the investigation for this work.

 This detector has two GEM-TPCs inside a single vessel with the same gas volume.
 One is rotated 180 degrees in the middle plane with respect to the other.
-Thus, the first, TPC1, in the direction of the incoming beam, has the amplification stage and readout electronics on top, and the second, TPC2, on the bottom.
+Upstream, the TPC1 has the amplification stage and readout electronics on top, and the second, TPC2, on the bottom.
+This detector has an ultra-low material budget, which is 0.28\% X/X$_0$, and can be further reduced by decreasing the thickness of the gas traversed by the incident particles.

 In this configuration, the electric fields of the two field cages are in opposite directions.
 As a result, the electrons generated by the traversing particles drift in TPC1 toward the top and in TPC2 to the bottom.